Margerine Eclipse

 Margerine Eclipse is the eighth studio album by English-French rock band Stereolab.
 It was released on 27 January 2004 in the United States by Elektra Records and on 2 February 2004 in the United Kingdom by Duophonic Records.
-The album is in large part a eulogy to former band member Mary Hansen, who died in 2002.
+The album is in large part a eulogy to band member Mary Hansen, who died in 2002.

-By June 2004, Margerine Eclipse had sold over 40,000 copies in the USA.
+By June 2004, Margerine Eclipse had sold over 40,000 copies in the US.
 A remastered and expanded edition of the album was released by Duophonic and Warp on 29 November 2019.